Fumblerooski: Bounce rooski

 Another variation is the "bounce rooski", in which the quarterback throws a pass behind him that bounces along the ground and to a wide receiver, attempting to fool the defense into thinking it was an incomplete pass.
-Once the defense is relaxed, the wide receiver (or even an ineligible receiver such as an offensive tackle) can then simply throw it to a player downfield, since a backwards incomplete pass counts as a fumble, and not an incomplete pass.
+Once the defense is relaxed, believing the play to be over, the wide receiver (or even an ineligible receiver such as an offensive tackle) can then simply throw it to a player downfield, since a lateral not recovered by either team remains a live ball.

 Texas A&M used this play, calling it the "Texas Special", in a 1965 game against the University of Texas, taking a 17–0 lead in what was nearly a big upset before eventually falling 21–17.
 Colorado State used this to upset #10 Wyoming in 1966.
 Nebraska completed this against Oklahoma in the 1982 NCAA season, with Turner Gill throwing a one-bounce backwards pass to Irving Fryar, who then threw a forward pass to Mitch Krenk.

 Wisconsin successfully executed this play against Illinois in 1982.

 During their first game of the 2010 NCAA season, Wake Forest fell for the bounce rooski run by Presbyterian College.
 Immediately after the snap, Presbyterian quarterback Brandon Miley threw what appeared to be an incomplete short pass to the side, to WR Derrick Overholt.
 The ball bounced off the ground but into the hands of Overholt, who then feigned disappointment.
 The Wake Forest defenders fell for Overholt's incomplete-pass theatrics, not realizing the pass was backwards, making it a live ball.
 Overholt then threw the ball downfield to waiting WR Michael Ruff who was wide open and subsequently ran the ball into the end zone for a 68-yard touchdown.
 Wake Forest would, however, go on to win the game by a score of 53–13.

+Stumblerooski (Stumblebum)

+On December 22, 2024, the Detroit Lions were playing against the Chicago Bears when they pulled off this unusual variation, which resulted in a 21 yard touchdown.
+Right after the snap, Detroit Lions quarterback Jared Goff appeared to stumble to the ground and fumble the ball, though he never actually lost control.
+What appeared to be a failed handoff to RB Jahmyr Gibbs, who was also on the ground, was instead a pass to TE Sam LaPorta.
+As Goff stumbled, many offensive players shouted "Fumble!" in order to further sell the deception.
+The play was designed after Detroit's offensive coordinator Ben Johnson saw the Green Bay Packers's quarterback Jordan Love complete a touchdown pass to his tight end after fumbling the snap.
+According to Goff after the game, the name of the play run by Detroit was a "stumblebum."
+This play would effectively put the game out of reach and the Lions would go on to win the game by a score of 34-17.